2012 American League Championship Series: Game 1

 The Yankees threatened in the first inning when they loaded the bases on three walks, but Jhonny Peralta robbed Alex Rodriguez of an RBI single with a diving stop to end the inning.
 Peralta also took away a run in the second when, with the bases loaded via three singles and two outs once again, Robinson Canó hit a ball that glanced off the wrist of Tiger starter Doug Fister and caromed to shortstop.
-Peralta fielded it and just nipped Canó at first, which was revealed to be the wrong call.
+Peralta fielded it and just nipped Canó at first, which was revealed to be the wrong call but was not overturned.
 The Yankees would leave the bases loaded for the third time in the game in the sixth inning, and were 1-for-10 with runners in scoring position, with the only hit being an infield single by Ichiro Suzuki that did not score a run.

-Fister threw shutout ball into the seventh inning, scattering six hits.
-Postseason veteran Andy Pettitte almost matched him, pitching five shutout innings for the Yankees before giving up RBI singles to Prince Fielder and Delmon Young in the sixth after a triple and intentional walk.
+Buoyed by Peralta's defense, Tigers starter Fister threw shutout ball into the seventh inning, scattering six hits.
+Postseason veteran Andy Pettitte almost matched him, pitching five shutout innings (and 6 2/3 innings overall) for the Yankees before cracking in the sixth.
+Austin Jackson hit a triple and after retiring Omar Infante, Pettitte intentionally walked Miguel Cabrera before giving up back-to-back RBI singles to Prince Fielder and Delmon Young.
 A home run by Delmon Young and an RBI single by Avisaíl García after a Peralta double in the eighth off Derek Lowe and Boone Logan, respectively, gave Detroit a 4–0 lead.
 In the bottom of the ninth, Detroit brought in José Valverde to get the final three outs.